-Find out how to tell HMRC if you need to pay back some or all of the SEISS grant.
+Find out what to do if you need to pay back some or all of a SEISS grant.

 You must tell HMRC if, when you made the claim, you were not eligible for the grant.
 For example:

 - for the first or second grant, your business was not adversely affected

 - for the third or fourth grant, your business had not been impacted by reduced activity, capacity or demand or inability to trade in the relevant periods

 - you did not intend to continue to trade

 - received more than we said you were entitled to